pierotofy/cesium-ion-webodm-plugin/Documentation/DeveloperGuide/README.md

 ## Setup

-1. Grab a token with, `assets:list, assets:read, assets:write, geocode` permissions from [Cesium ion](https://cesium.com/ion/tokens).
+1. Grab a token with, `assets:list, assets:read, assets:write` permissions from [Cesium ion](https://cesium.com/ion/tokens).

 1. Under the Cesium ion tab in WebODM set the token to the code generated in ion.